 At the time of the filming of The Night Of the Iguana Elizabeth Taylor and Richard Burton were just starting off their torrid extramarital and paparazzi-riddled affair, though John Huston stated in his book, "there were more reporters on the site than iguanas..."

 Everything went “smooth as silk” stated the famous director.
 The press, without much to write about turned their attention to Puerto Vallarta for their inspiration and this, as Huston expressed, "was the beginning of its popularity, which was a mixed blessing."

-The "mixed blessing" refers, of course, to the tourism boom world attention had brought to the town, also to the reporters, fans, things that Huston was not very fond of, he enjoyed his privacy, he enjoyed being far from it all.
-Now, with all this attention, the town where he had initially bought a villa, was by the mid-70's no longer very attractive.
+The "mixed blessing" refers, of course, to the tourism boom world attention had brought to the town, also to the reporters, fans, things that Huston was not very fond of, he enjoyed his privacy, he liked being far away from it all.
+Now, with all this attention, the town where he had initially bought a villa, in the mid-70's was no longer very attractive.

-He stated that living in Las Caletas was like living out in the open, at night all kinds of creatures such as badgers, deer, ocelots, boa constrictors, jaguars, etc. would come round to inspect their domain.
+He stated that living there was like living out in the open, at night all kinds of creatures such as badgers, deer, ocelots, boa constrictors, jaguars, etc. would come round to inspect their domain.
 Beautiful and unique sunrises and unforgettable sunsets, a huge variety of marine life blessed John Huston’s Las Caletas jungle home.